 - Papers that need to be filed.

-- Papers to be thrown away.
+- And papers to be thrown away.

 Throw away all junk mail, magazines, or papers you’d *like* to do something with, but know you probably won’t.
 File papers that need to be filed because – while annoying – this isn’t actually hard.